Jonas T. Johnson, MD, FACS

 University of Pittsburgh School of Dental Medicine

 Expertise in providing otolaryngologic services only can be achieved through a commitment to continuing education.
-Residency training is not an apprenticeship.
-Our department strives to encourage independent thinking and dedication to lifelong study, qualities that enable our residents to continue to offer outstanding care to their patients in an era of constant technological changes and ever-expanding knowledge.
+Residency training is not meant to be an apprenticeship.
+Our department strives to encourage independent thinking and dedication to lifelong study, qualities that enable our residents to offer outstanding care to their patients in an era of continuous technological changes and ever-increasing knowledge.

-Our faculty are seasoned and committed educators.
-The training program is rigorous.
-Our graduates are superbly trained otolaryngologists who are prepared to enter private practice, a fellowship preparing for specialty training, or begin a career as a physician scientist.
-We provide coursework in clinical science training and an abundance of research opportunities.
+Our faculty consists of experienced and committed educators.
+The training program is demanding.
+Our graduates are superbly trained otolaryngologists who are prepared to enter private practice, or a fellowship preparing for specialty training, or begin a career as a physician-scientist.

-The University of Pittsburgh Department of Otolaryngology seeks for its residency program individuals who accept the dual challenge of excellence in patient care and self-improvement in their chosen specialty.
-We encourage individuals with energy, talent, and the discipline to achieve these goals to apply to our program.
+The University of Pittsburgh Department of Otolaryngology seeks residents who accept the dual challenge of excellence in patient care and self-improvement in their chosen specialty.
+We encourage individuals with the energy, talent, and discipline to achieve these goals to apply to our program.